-Many states in which we operate and in which our patients reside also have laws that protect the privacy and security of personal information, including health information.
+Many states in which we operate and in which our members reside also have laws that protect the privacy and security of personal information, including health information.
 These laws may be similar to, or even more protective, and may apply more broadly than HIPAA and other federal privacy laws, or they apply to personal information that HIPAA does not regulate.
 For example, the California Consumer Privacy Act of 2018 ("CCPA") protects the personal information of California consumers regardless of the location of the business holding the information.
 The California Privacy Rights Act ("CPRA") provides additional rights for California consumers and went into effect on January 1, 2023.
 Numerous states have enacted, or are currently reviewing, legislation that is similar to the CCPA and/or CPRA.
-For example, the Virginia Consumer Data Protect Act became effective on January 1, 2023; the Colorado Privacy Act and the Connecticut Data Privacy Act both became effective on July 1, 2023; and the Utah Consumer Privacy Act became effective on December 31, 2023.
+For example, the Texas Data Privacy and Security Act and the Oregon Consumer Privacy Act both became effective on July 1, 2024, and the Montana Consumer Data Privacy Act became effective on October 1, 2024.
 There are also bills that have been approved or are going through the legislative process in many more states.
 Where state laws are more protective than HIPAA or apply more broadly than HIPAA, or apply to different personal information than HIPAA, we must comply with the state laws we are subject to in addition to HIPAA.
 In certain cases, it may be necessary to modify our planned operations and procedures to comply with these more stringent state laws.
 Not only may some of these state laws impose fines and penalties upon violators, but also some, unlike HIPAA, may afford private rights of action to individuals who believe their personal information has been misused.
-In addition, state laws are changing rapidly, and there is discussion of a new federal privacy law or federal breach notification law, to which we may be subject.
+In addition, state laws are changing rapidly, and there is potential for a new federal privacy law or federal breach notification law, to which we may be subject.